William Regal: Return to WCW (1999−2000)

-Return to WWF/WWE
+Return to WWF/WWE (2000–2022)

 European Champion (2000–2001)

 Regal was once again hired by the WWF and sent to the developmental territory Memphis Championship Wrestling (MCW) for a short time.
 He re-debuted in a match with Chris Benoit at the Third Annual Brian Pillman Memorial Show.

 Regal returned on the 18 September 2000 episode of Raw Is War as a heel, under the name Steven William Regal (later shortened to William Regal).
-Regal defeated Al Snow to win the European Championship on 16 October episode of Raw Is War.
-Regal would lose the title to Crash Holly at Rebellion on 2 December, before winning it back two days later on Raw Is War.
+Regal defeated Al Snow to win the European Championship on the 16 October episode of Raw Is War.
+After a successful defence against Naked Mideon at No Mercy, Regal would lose the title to Crash Holly at Rebellion on 2 December, before winning it back two days later on Raw Is War.
 Regal would enter his first Royal Rumble match at the eponymous pay-per-view on 21 January 2001, but failed to win.
 The next night on Raw Is War, Regal lost the European Championship to Test.
-On 8 March episode of SmackDown!, Regal became the new WWF commissioner, after defeating Al Snow.
+On the 8 March episode of SmackDown!, Regal became the new WWF commissioner, after defeating Al Snow.

 Regal later became the on-screen commissioner and self-proclaimed "Goodwill Ambassador" of the WWF and was given a comedy sidekick in Tajiri.
 During The Invasion storyline, Regal turned face as he remained the WWF Commissioner.
-During the WCW/ECW Alliance storyline, Regal turned heel once again by costing Kurt Angle the WWF Championship and joining The Alliance.
+During the WCW/ECW Alliance storyline, Regal turned heel once again by costing Kurt Angle the WWF Championship on the 8 October episode of Raw and joining The Alliance.
 He was fired as commissioner by Linda McMahon, but Shane McMahon, who was the owner of WCW, hired him as the Alliance Commissioner.

-After the Alliance was defeated at Survivor Series in November 2001, Regal was forced to become the first member of Vince McMahon's "Kiss My Ass" club by kissing McMahon's buttocks so he could keep his job.
+After the Alliance was defeated at Survivor Series on 18 November, Regal was forced to become the first member of Vince McMahon's "Kiss My Ass" club by kissing McMahon's buttocks so he could keep his job.